 - Cover or tribute band performances will not be included, except in special cases.

 - 91.3 WYEP lists concerts as a performance by the artist(s) involved.
 Broader marketing materials in the “name” of the concert will not be included.
 They may be included as part of the show description.
 Examples:

 - If Michael Franti was performing at the Three Rivers Arts Festival, the show would be primarily listed as a Michael Franti concert and the Three Rivers Arts Festival name would be included in the show description.
-(Exceptions are made for WYEP events or major concert events in which the event name is bigger than any of the performers, i.e. Farm Aid.)
+(Exceptions are made in rare cases.)

 - Show or tour names such as “An Evening With Richard Thompson” or “The Summerland Tour” will be limited to the show description.